imhazige/log4js-node-extension-autoreload/README.md

 }
 ```

-### Why Need Support Template Configuration?

-because when in develop mode, the relative path root resolved by log4js will some times set to place other than the project root folder, `process.cwd()` is also not the project root folder.

-But normally process.env.PWD(Mac/Linux) will be the root folder of your project.

-Or you can set the env on a shell to start the project, hence to make the config file not set any absolute path.

 ## The Cause

 From log4js 2, the autoreload support have been removed.
 Refer to [here](https://github.com/log4js-node/log4js-node/issues/497#issuecomment-312776289).

 This package implement a simple wrapper function to use [watchr](https://github.com/bevry/watchr) to provide the support of autoreload when configuration file be updated.

-## Note:

-If you are using file appender, you'd better set the filename to be a absolute path, because if you use relative path, it will relative to the CWD(current work directory).
-In some case, especially when develop, it will be the path of this package(under the node_modules) which invoke the `log4js.configure`.
+### Why Need Support Template Configuration?

+Because when in develop mode, the relative path root resolved by log4js will some times set to place other than the project root folder, `process.cwd()` is also not the project root folder.

+But normally process.env.PWD(Mac/Linux) will be the root folder of your project.

+Or you can set the env on a shell to start the project, hence to make the config file not set any absolute path.